pytorch/tutorials/advanced_source/cpp_cuda_graphs.rst

     optimizer.step();
   }

-PyTorch’s CUDA Graphs API is relying on Stream Capture which in our case would used as following:
+PyTorch’s CUDA Graphs API is relying on Stream Capture which in our case would be used like this:

 .. code-block:: cpp